cs-ed/edtech-plan-LNguyen64/README.md

 ### Situation

 One of PUSD's four goals is to prepare students for college and career success.
 Therefore, every student is provided with a Chromebook.
 Every school site is outfilled with wireless access points in each classroom and most of the common areas.
-In addition,

-Provide relevant details about your course and/or school that will influence the decisions in the plan.
-What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?
+However, wi-fi is spotty and